aicenter/simod/README.md

 	]
 	```

  3. run the script with your local config file

     ```
     python3 prepare_map -lc=/absolute_path/custom_config.cfg
     ```

-4. result - final map .geojson data,  is now in ../maps directory
+4. result of .geojson data is now in ../maps directory

 ## 4. prepare demand
 Depending on your project, download trips data (in .csv format) you need.
-If you are not sure about the steps, please see readme in demand_processing github repository.
+If you are not sure about the steps, please see readme in https://github.com/horychtom/demand-processing repository.

 1. Go to demand_processing/ directory and edit config.py file according to your project.
 	(in **data_dir** you specify the path to your downloaded data in .csv format)